 If you would like to compare the cost of buying one automobile vs another, please visit the Car Buying Calculator.
 Or if you would just like to calculate a lease payment, visit the Automobile Lease Calculator.

 The reason leasing a car should always be the more expensive alternative, is because if you own the purchased vehicle long enough, you open the door to two money-saving opportunities.

 First money-saving opportunity: The longer you own a purchased vehicle, the lower will be the average annual depreciation rate.
 So if you lease (or buy) a new vehicle every 2 years (typical lease term), the average annual depreciation expense may run as high as 20% of the purchase price.
 On the other hand, if you purchase a new vehicle every 10 years, the average annual depreciation rate may be less than 10% of the purchase price.

 The following chart shows how the average annual depreciation expense percentage drops the longer you own a purchased vehicle (be sure to experiment with your entries into the car buy vs lease calculator to see the difference years of ownership can make).

 End of Year

-The second reason buying should always be cheaper than leasing a car, is because if you lease a new vehicle at the end of every lease term you will always have a monthly lease payment.
-However, if you own a purchased vehicle long enough eventually the auto loan will be paid off -- meaning that for as long as you continue to own the vehicle you will not have a monthly car payment.
+Second money-saving opportunity: If you own a purchased vehicle long enough eventually the auto loan will be paid off -- meaning that for as long as you continue to own the vehicle you will not have a monthly car payment.